ymc182/binant-frontend/README.md

 3.)
 Deploy Farm Contract with the address of NFT Contract 4.)
 Set the Token Contract Address in Farm Contract 5.)
 Mint Tokens into Farm Contract
+6.)
+Setup all Address in .env file and copy abi from remix into each json file accordingly 7.) deploy to Vercel with setting CI to false or any hosting you desired.
 Done